 Would Studying Politics Help Me in Business?

-Opinions expressed by Entrepreneur contributors are their own.The answer to your question totally depends on what kind of business your father owns.
+Do you think studying politics would help me if I want to eventually lead my father's company?The answer to your question totally depends on what kind of business your father owns.
 If it's a law firm, lobby firm, public-relations company or advocacy group, it's probably not a bad idea to get some political training, but in the end you're really better off actually learning how a business really works.

 That way, you can always use your political skills as a "value add" to the working knowledge of what it takes to run a business.